apache/datafusion/README.md

 DataFusion is an extensible query engine written in [Rust] that uses [Apache Arrow] as its in-memory format.

-The core DataFusion libraries in this repository are not designed to be an out-of-the-box tool for end users.
-However, the following subprojects offer packaged versions of DataFusion.
+The DataFusion libraries in this repository are used to build data centric system software.
+Some subprojects offer packaged versions of DataFusion for end users.

 - [DataFusion Python](https://github.com/apache/datafusion-python/) offers a Python interface for SQL and DataFrame queries.